jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/fuzzy-bugs-online/index.md

 succeed would be to try every possible input.
 For example, if we’re fuzzing an input string, we should try every possible string, beginning with the empty string.
-This is due to the fact that sometimes programs have unexpected reactions to odd input, like the bug found in `Mac OS` last year, where you could log in as root by pressing the login button enough times (see [CVE-2017-13872](https://nvd.nist.gov/vuln/detail/CVE-2017-13872#vulnDescriptionTitle) for more info).
+This is due to the fact that sometimes programs have unexpected reactions to odd input, like the bug found in Mac OS last year, where you could log in as root by pressing the login button enough times (see [CVE-2017-13872](https://nvd.nist.gov/vuln/detail/CVE-2017-13872#vulnDescriptionTitle) for more info).

-But this `` `try everything'' approach is not really feasible or
+But this "try everything" approach is not really feasible or
 practical:
 the space complexity of such an attempt would be enormous.